Tewkesbury and Malvern Railway

 The Tewkesbury and Malvern Railway was a branch of the Midland Railway which ran from Ashchurch via Tewkesbury to Great Malvern in the United Kingdom.
-It was opened on 16 May 1864.
+It was authorised by the Tewkesbury and Malvern Railway Act 1860 (23 & 24 Vict. c. lxxii), and opened on 16 May 1864.
 At grouping in 1923 it became part of the London Midland and Scottish Railway.

 Connections

-It connected with the Worcester & Hereford Railway and the Birmingham and Gloucester Railway.
+It connected with the Worcester and Hereford Railway and the Birmingham and Gloucester Railway.

 Structures

 There were two significant bridges when first constructed – over the River Avon at Tewkesbury (62 yd) and over the River Severn at Saxons Lode (145 yd) with five spans and a sliding centre section to allow tall masted ships to pass).
 There was also a 420 yd tunnel and a long embankment and viaduct over a floodplain at The Mythe near Tewkesbury.
 The embankment, viaducts and remaining bridges were demolished in 2013 as part of the Tewkesbury area flooding improvement works with the bricks being reused in the reconstruction of the Gloucestershire Warwickshire Railway Broadway station.
-In 1961 a bridge over the M50 motorway was erected – as of 2012 this bridge has been removed & moved to the Bluebell Railway.
+In 1961 a bridge over the M50 motorway was erected – as of 2012 this bridge has been removed and moved to the Bluebell Railway.